-A pterygium is a degenerative disease of the conjunctiva: the part of the conjunctiva closest to your nose swells, and this swelling can also affect the cornea and cause scarring.
+A pterygium is a degenerative disease of the conjunctiva: the part of the conjunctiva closest to your nose grows, and this growth can continue onto the cornea and cause a decrease in vision and scarring.
 A pterygium is directly related to the amount of ultraviolet (UV) irradiation an eye experiences throughout life.
 For example, people who have been exposed to too much sun or high altitude for years tend to have a pterygium more than others.
 Accordingly, the disease is more common in people from the Mediterranean or in people who live at altitude.

 A pterygium causes a number of symptoms: